-Post-Legislative Scrutiny informing parliamentary oversight of climate adaptation and food security in Zambia and NDC input
+Post-legislative scrutiny informing parliamentary oversight of climate adaptation and food security in Zambia and NDC input

 In February 2024, President Hakainde Hichilema declared a state of food emergency, noting that the country had experienced a five-week dry spell at a critical time for farmers.
 The drought impacted 84 of Zambia's 116 districts, affecting over a million farming households.
 Oxfam International warned that over six million people from farming communities in Zambia were facing acute food shortages and malnutrition due to a severe drought, worsened by climate change and El Niño effects.
 This drought had led to massive crop failures, affecting nearly half of the nation's planted area.